JPMorgan sees more Saudi firms looking at overseas listings after Aramco

-ABU DHABI (Reuters) - JPMorgan (JPM.N) is in early talks with Saudi Arabian companies about overseas listings, its investment bank chief said, raising the possibility that more firms could join oil giant Saudi Aramco IPO-ARMO.SE in seeking an international flotation.
+ABU DHABI (Reuters) - JPMorgan (JPM.N) is in early talks with Saudi Arabian companies about overseas listings, its investment bank chief said, raising the possibility that more firms could join oil giant Saudi Aramco (IPO-ARMO.SE) in seeking an international flotation.

 JPMorgan is among the banks advising Aramco on an international public offering (IPO), sources have told Reuters.